 Since being sold in 1936, the lighthouse and surrounding property have been used as a private residence.
 The brown-shingled roof has now been repainted a striking white with black trim.
-A small addition has been added to the rear of the lighthouse, and a wooden garage stands near the road.
+A small addition has been added to the rear of the lighthouse, and the old barn, now converted into a garage, stands near the road.
 The lighthouse is included in the Camp Dudley National Historic District, just south of Westport, New York.